booptakushiee/poke-ai/README.md

 <img width="1596" height="819" alt="image" src="https://github.com/user-attachments/assets/f8d44c17-c0af-4b8e-bc25-35262a15be7b" />

 Explanation: Creating a site for a PersonaAI chatbot, currently a work in progress and some testings to do.

+Engineering Journal

+Artifact for Week 2 - Day 2

+Date: 2/10/2026

+Morning Stand-Up:

+What did I do yesterday?
+- Orientation with Sir Rame, Introduced how are we going to create an AI/LLM chatbot, and helped us by breaking down steps of coding on how to create a website for it.
+What will I do today?
+- AI Chatbot website
+What are my blockers?
+- Fought through some errors in coding (which will require some debugging)